-The following three alternative actions are available for Commission consideration today.
+The following two alternative actions are available for Commission consideration today.

-- Alternative One: Open and close the public hearing.
-Approve by motion to (a) receive and file the final report and (b) adopt the attached draft resolutions implementing the recommendation to add Study Areas A, D, and F to American Canyon's sphere of influence. - Alternative Two: Open and continue the public hearing by motion to the next regular meeting scheduled for Monday, June 7, 2010.
-Direct staff to return with additional information as needed. - Alternative Three: Open and continue the public hearing by motion to a future meeting.
-Direct staff to prepare an initial study to assess the environmental impacts associated with adding the Town Center portion of Study Area E to American Canyon's sphere of influence.
-It is reasonable to assume an initial study would be available for public review no earlier than July 2010.
+Alternative One: Continue and close the public hearing.
+Approve by motion to (a) receive and file the revised final report and (b) adopt the attached draft resolutions adding Study Areas A, D, F, and the Town Center portion of E to American Canyon's sphere.

+Alternative Two: Continue the public hearing by motion to a future meeting and direct staff to return with additional information as needed.